 How do you observe the uptake of DTX by the industry?

 In the past four or five years, the industry has come to realize there is an imminent and radical marketplace transformation whereby they will be marketing not just drug-based interventions, but also drug + software interventions, as well as software-only interventions.
 Sooner rather than later, approved prescription DTX will be either software alone or software plus pill, and my view is that the software will play the lion’s share of the therapy.

 More companies are starting to invest in DTX start-ups, running in-house innovation programs, or looking at partnerships.

 How do you see the life sciences company of the future and what is Healthware’s role in this sense?

 The life sciences company of the future will be focused on the patient’s journey, creating meaningful patient and consumer experiences, as well as implementing early diagnostics and data.
 In this scenario, tech companies, health insurers and drug makers will be competing for the patient’s attention.

 Healthware evolved dramatically over the past five to six years through acquisitions, so today we brought in more components that ultimately lead to that same mission: making sure that the future of healthcare looks very different from the past.
-My vision is not delivering drugs, but empowering people to stay clear of diseases by caring about each person, individually and on their own terms.
-I call this approach a shift from cure to care as part of a seek-and-care healthcare model, much more focused on prevention and wellbeing.
+My vision is not delivering drugs [ONLY], but empowering people to stay clear of diseases by caring about each person, individually and on their own terms.
+I call this approach a shift from cure to care as part of a healthcare model much more focused on prevention and wellbeing.

 Could you share a final message with our audience?